adaltas/node-csv-docs/src/md/parse/options/encoding.md

 ## Bom automatic detection

 The BOM is a special Unicode character sequence at the begining of a text stream to indicate the encoding.
-The list of [available supported encoding in Node.js](https://github.com/nodejs/node/blob/master/lib/buffer.js) is available inside its source code.
-At the time of this writing, it includes 'utf8', 'ucs2', 'utf16le', 'latin1', 'ascii', 'base64', 'hex'.

 Because the BOM is specific to unicode, only the UTF-8 and UTF-16LE encoding are natively detected by the parser.
 Here is an example [detecting the encoding](https://github.com/adaltas/node-csv-parse/blob/master/samples/option.encoding.detection.js), UTF-16LE in this case: